Cold Case: The Lost MNIST Digits: Generalization Experiments

 \subsection{About confidence intervals}

-Confidence intervals on the error rates reported in this work are using the classic Wald method.
-When we observe $n_1$ misclassifications out of $n$ independent samples, the error rate $\nu=n_1/n$ is reported with confidence $1-\eta$ as
+Since we want to know whether the actual performance of a learning system differs from the performance estimated using an overused testing set with run-of-the-mill confidence intervals, all confidence intervals reported in this work were obtained using the classic Wald method: when we observe $n_1$ misclassifications out of $n$ independent samples, the error rate $\nu=n_1/n$ is reported with confidence $1{-}\eta$ as

 where $z=\sqrt{2}\:\erfcm1(\eta)$ is approximately equal to 2 for a 95\% confidence interval.
 For instance, an error rate close to $1.0\%$ measured on the usual 10,000 test example is reported as a $1\%\pm0.2\%$ error rate, that is, $100\pm20$ misclassifications.
+This approach is widely used despite the fact that it only holds for a single use of the testing set and that it relies on an imperfect central limit approximation.

+The simplest way to account for repeated uses of the testing set is the Bonferroni correction~\citep{bonferroni-1936}, that is, dividing $\eta$ by the number $K$ of potential experiments, \emph{simultaneously defined before performing any measurement}.
+Although relaxing this simultaneity constraint progressively requires all the apparatus of statistical learning theory~\citep[\S6.3]{vapnik-82}, the correction still takes the form of a divisor~$K$ applied to confidence level $\eta$.
+Because of the asymptotic properties of the $\erfc$ function, the width of the actual confidence intervals essentially grows like~$\log(K)$.

-Such confidence intervals are overly pessimistic when we merely want to know whether a first classifier with error rate $\nu_1=n_1/n$ is worse than a second classifier with error rate $\nu_2=n_2/n$.
-Because these error rates are measured on the same test samples, we can instead rely on a one-sided paired test.
-The first classifier can be considered worse with confidence $1-\eta$ when
+In order to complete this picture, one also needs to take into account the \emph{benefits} of using the same testing set.
+Ordinary confidence intervals are overly pessimistic when we merely want to know whether a first classifier with error rate $\nu_1=n_1/n$ is worse than a second classifier with error rate $\nu_2=n_2/n$.
+Because these error rates are measured on the same test samples, we can instead rely on a pairing argument: the first classifier can be considered worse with confidence~$1{-}\eta$ when

 where $n_{12}$ represents the count of examples misclassified by the first classifier but not the second classifier, $n_{21}$ is the converse, and $z=\sqrt{2}\:\erfcm1(2\eta)$ is approximately $1.7$ for a 95\% confidence.
 For instance, four additional misclassifications out of 10,000 examples is sufficient to make such a determination.
 This correspond to a difference in error rate of $0.04\%$, roughly ten times smaller than what would be needed to observe disjoint error bars~\eqref{eq:wald}.

-We can take into account repeated experiments performed on the same test set using a Bonferroni correction~\citep{bonferroni-1936}, that is, by dividing $\eta$ by the number $K$ of experiments.
-This means that $K$ pairwise comparisons remain simultaneously valid with confidence $1-\eta$ if all comparisons satisfy
+This advantage becomes very significant when combined with a Bonferroni-style correction:~$K$~pairwise comparisons remain simultaneously valid with confidence $1{-}\eta$ if all comparisons satisfy

 For instance, in the realistic situation